-5 Signs that a Woman is Being Abused
+5 Possible Signs that a Woman is Being Abused

-Abused women tend to hide their situation out of fear or shame, so we must keep our eyes open to certain subtle signs that may be a hint that there is a problem.
+Abused women tend to hide their situation out of fear or shame, so we must keep our eyes open to subtle signs that may show she's being abused.

 1. They try to cover up their skin as much as possible